aarzt21/aarzt21/README.md

 - 👋 Hi, I’m @aarzt21
-- 👀 I’m a data scientist with a background in statistics and computer science.
+- 👀 I’m a data scientist with a background in statistics and (soon) computer science.
 - 🌱 I’m fluent in Python, R and C++
 - 📫 How to reach me: ax.arzt@gmail.com